dadav/gorge/README.md

-      --bind string               host to listen to (default "127.0.0.1") --cache-max-age int         max number of seconds responses should be cached (default 86400) --cache-prefixes string     url prefixes to cache (default "/v3/files") --cors string               allowed cors origins separated by comma (default "*") --dev                       enables dev mode
+      --bind string               host to listen to (default "127.0.0.1") --cache-max-age int         max number of seconds responses should be cached (default 86400) --cache-prefixes string     url prefixes to cache (default "/v3/files") --cache-by-full-request-uri will cache responses by the full request URI (incl. query fragments) instead of only the request path
+      --cors string               allowed cors origins separated by comma (default "*") --dev                       enables dev mode
       --drop-privileges           drops privileges to the given user/group